Code-Institute-Submissions/Horse-Hangman/README.md

 - Error message displays asking user to enter a letter
 - All input validation Tests passed

+6. Test that when the user enters the same letter twice they are prompted to enter a new letter
-6. Test that the hangman picture builds correctly
+7. Test that the hangman picture builds correctly
-7. Test that the correctly guessed letters display correctly
+8. Test that the correctly guessed letters display correctly
-8. Test that the attempt counter decreases correctly
+9. Test that the attempt counter decreases correctly
-9. Test that the option to play again works as expected
+10. Test that the option to play again works as expected
-10. Test that the secret word is being randomly selected
+11. Test that the secret word is being randomly selected
-11. Test that the colours are displaying as expected
+12. Test that the colours are displaying as expected